KaarelRyysak/SmashEffect/README.md

 5. If the new project isn't visible on the startup screen, click on Browse at the bottom of the screen, navigate to location you downloaded this project and select "MyProject.uproject".

-6. Once the environment has been loaded, press the run button to start the test environment.
+6. Once the environment has been loaded, press the "build" button to build the project.
+After that is done, press the "run" button to start the test environment.
+Optionally you could also go through File>Package project>Windows to build a version of the project that runs outside the editor.